kjbrum/kjbrum.github.io/contact.md

 permalink: /contact/
 ---

-Contact form will go here.
+The contact form will go here as well as other relevant stuff.